-My best experience at CSU... was attending residential schools while completing the degree.
+My best experience at CSU... was attending intensive (residential) schools while completing the degree.

-My worst experience at CSU... the occasional hangover after a night out while attending residential schools.
+My worst experience at CSU... the occasional hangover after a night out while attending intensive schools.

 At university I was inspired to... keep learning more about my chosen profession in order to be able to continually operate at ‘best practice’ level.

 Today I’m motivated to... ensure my practice is always based on the latest evidence of what is considered ‘the best’ in corporate and organisational communication.